SorkinType/Agbalumo/fontbakery/fontbakery-report.md

  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0313 COMBINING COMMA ABOVE: try adding old-permic
  * U+031B COMBINING HORN: not included in any glyphset definition
- * U+0324 COMBINING DIAERESIS BELOW: try adding one of: syriac, cherokee
+ * U+0324 COMBINING DIAERESIS BELOW: try adding one of: cherokee, syriac
  * U+0325 COMBINING RING BELOW: try adding syriac
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition